when to go

 Other things you need to know

-• Food is not allowed inside
+• No food is allowed inside

 • Cigarettes and lighters are not allowed.